 Team IC Incident Type

 Incident Name Incident Number

 Assignment Dates Total Acres

 Host Agency Evaluation Date

 Administrative Unit Sub-Unit

+ent management team (IMT) assignment, the

 At the conclusion of each incident management team (IMT) assignment, the agency administrator or representative should complete this initial performance evaluation (sections 1-5).
 This evaluation should be discussed directly with the incident commander.
 The initial performance evaluation should be delivered by the agency administrator without delay to the incident commander, the state/regional fire management officer, and the chair of the IMT's home geographic area multi-agency coordination group to ensure prompt follow-up to any issues of concern.